Biochemistry

 Hours: 24L/84P

 Experiments extend students’ technical abilities as well as their knowledge and application of practical theory.
 This course is designed as an advanced successor in a progression of biochemistry laboratory experiences in BCH242Y1 and BCH377H1 that will equip students with a spectrum of practical abilities that are of vital importance in scientific research.
-(Lab fees: $25)
+(Lab fees: approximately $28)

 Prerequisite: BCH340H1, BCH377H1, MGY311Y1